Nanguromo/OOSE_21/Assignment/README.txt

     - type "ant" to compile
     - change to the "dist" directory with "cd dist/"
     - Within "dist" should be a simple example file "read.txt" that you can use later to read, or supply your own
-    - To run, within "dist" directory, type "java -jar ElectricityUsageApp [args...]
+    - To run, within "dist" directory, type "java -jar ElectricityUsage [args...]
         - argument 1 can be "-r" to read from a file provided as an argument following OR "-g" to generate a data.
 You can only enter one option
         - argument 2 can be "-w" to write to a file provided as an argument folllowing OR "-d" to display data that was either generated or read, to the terminal
             - You cannot enter the same argument twice, it will be an error!